Sprat and Winkle Line: Proposed north to west curve at Redbridge

 On the map attached to Moreton's article, a dotted line is marked, showing a north to west curve at Redbridge, which would have enabled direct running from Romsey towards Brockenhurst.
 It is marked "proposed loop".
 There is nothing in Moreton's text about this and it was never made.

 1895 timetable

-The 1895 Bradshaw timetable shows five ordinary trains each way on weekdays and two on Sundays.
-These appear to run to Southampton Docks via Redbridge.
-(The Bradshaw public timetables are often ambiguous about whether journeys are through or by connecting train.)
-In addition there are on weekdays limited stop trains at 14:06 from Southampton and 17:15 from Andover Junction.
-These are daily through trains between Sheffield and Southampton, running over the M&SWJR line and designated South Express and North Express respectively.
+The 1895 Bradshaw timetable showed five ordinary trains each way on weekdays and two on Sundays.
+These appear to have run to Southampton Docks via Redbridge.
+(The Bradshaw public timetables are often ambiguous about whether journeys were through or by connecting train.)
+In addition there were, on weekdays limited stop trains at 14:06 from Southampton and 17:15 from Andover Junction.
+These were daily through trains between Sheffield and Southampton, running over the M&SWJR line and designated South Express and North Express respectively.

-On Saturday mornings there is an American and Cape Lines Express, at 02:05 from Derby, 07:17 from Andover Junction, and non-stop from there to Southampton West End.
-At Derby it appears to connect out of an Up overnight "Scotch Express" but it is not clear if there are through coaches.
+On Saturday mornings, there was an American and Cape Lines Express, at 02:05 from Derby, 07:17 from Andover Junction, and non-stop from there to Southampton West End.
+At Derby it appears to connect out of an Up overnight "Scotch Express" but it is not clear if there were through coaches.